 A Special Announcement

 Dad is 70 now.
 When he was a boy, Macdonalds Booksellers had already been in business for over 40 years.
 It’s an institution in Maitland.
-John Partridge, the wonderful man who has offered to stock my Kalika Magic books, has worked there for 53 years.
+John Partridge, the wonderful man who runs the store, has worked there for 53 years.

 So, Kalika Magic books are now sitting proudly on the shelves of this 100 year old independent bookshop.
 To say I am thrilled is an understatement.